Web Client Overview

 You can find the "Start Tracking" button on the work item "Details" page when you open any item to view or edit.

 1. Click the "Start Tracking" button.

-IMPORTANT: Clicking this button causes the "Tracking Details" dialog box to display ONLY if your administrator has enabled "Always ask for tracking details" under the "Settings" tab -> "Rules".
+IMPORTANT: Clicking this button causes the "Tracking Details" dialog box to display ONLY if your administrator has enabled "Always ask for tracking details" under the "Settings" page -> "Rules".
+An admin can set the "Comment" field and "Activity Type" as required.
 If not, tracking will begin immediately, without further prompt.

 2. Fill in the fields and click "Start Tracking".

 Time tracking immediately initiates on that work item via the work item itself.
 Additionally, the Web Client and the Windows Client, if installed, also start tracking simultaneously.

 Below are the reasons that tracking may pause or stop on the Timetracker Web Client: